Three Little Chickpeas

 • Don't boil the milk; warm it until it's steaming and hot.

-• Add more maple syrup or granulated sugar if your chocolate chips are not sweet enough for you.
+• Add more maple syrup or granulated sugar if your chocolate chips are not sweet enough.
 Dissolve it into the hot chocolate, taste it, and adjust if needed.

-• Add more cocoa powder if the sweet treat isn’t chocolatey enough.
+• For a more rich chocolate flavor add more cocoa powder.
 Dissolve it into the hot chocolate, taste it, and adjust if needed.

-• A large flavor element is from the semi-sweet chocolate chips, so use a brand that you enjoy.
+• A large flavor element comes from the semi-sweet chocolate chips, so use a brand that you enjoy.
 They should taste delicious by themselves.

-If this oat milk hot chocolate recipe wasn’t already delicious enough, there are all sorts of toppings you can add.
-It’s also really fun for kids (and adults) to dress up their own hot chocolate.
+If this hot drink wasn't already delicious enough, there are all sorts of great options to enhance your dairy-free hot chocolate.
+It's also really fun for kids (and adults) to dress up their own hot chocolate.

 • Vanilla extract